The

 Minhas

-Rajputs are Suryavanshis and claim descent from Rama a legendary
+Rajputs are Suryavanshis and claim descent from Ram a legendary

 king of Ayodhya.
 In Rajputana, their closest cousins are the Kachwaha